jeremyzz830/CISII-Repo/Docs/CIS_II_Project.md

 class RegiOutput()
 ```

-no dependency between two functionality
+no dependency between two functionality, we can use the data to test our code separately.

-moduler the synthex function to allow future change of package
+Modularize the call_synthex function to allow future substitution of syntheX

 h5 viewer/h5py can open h5 file : Document all the structure of the h5 out